Our joyful endings

 In addition to the on-screen representation of trans people, we also chose to set up a shoot with a chosen mix of trans-masculine and non-binary people.
 This enabled us to bring together people with shared experiences specifically on the issues raised by Our Joyful Endings.
 The film was also written based on real-life experiences.

 To keep with the work of the film’s cinematographer, the choice of cinematography was based on experimental photography.
-Expired monochrome 35mm film, processed and digitized using traditional DIY techniques, gives to Our Joyful Endings a highly intimate visual dimension.
+Expired monochrome 35mm film, processed and digitised using traditional DIY techniques, gives to Our Joyful Endings a highly intimate visual dimension.

 (FR) Nos Fins Joyeuses a été écrit en réponse à plusieurs constats autour du corps et du désir liés au parcours de personnes trans-masculines.